Adam1000-code/Synapse-Engine/README.md

 The Synapse Engine is an open-source game engine written in C++ using SDL2 as it's core graphics library.
 Default assets made by @CarlBirch from the BirchEngine

+## Announcements
+The engine is going to be overhauled after beta version 0.84 or 0.96.
+Is there a reason I'm doing this?
+Yes.
+It's very limited, it can only be used to make RPG style games, and it just didn't really live up to my expectations.
+I'm hoping that the overhaul makes it function the way I want to and makes it easier for new game developers to use.

 ## Recent Updates
 Beta 0.58 adds sprite animation, layers and also makes a small syntax change to the ECS(Entity Component System).